eclipse-fog05/website/content/docs/going-deeper/architecture.md

 It also provide a set of abstraction.

 The **FIM** is designed to be distributed, without any *controller* node.
-The system state is managed in a location-transparent manner using a distributed Key-value store, namely [YAKS](http://yaks.is), and leverages on [Zenoh](http://zenoh.io) for data distribution and sharing across the system.
+The system state is managed in a location-transparent manner leveraging [Zenoh](http://zenoh.io) for data distribution and sharing across the system.

 ## Abstractions